 Elizabeth SmithAssociate Director

-Susan CallawayConsultant, Faculty Writers' Program
+Susan CallawayConsultant, Faculty Writers' Program / Associate Professor of English

 Susan is an associate professor in English and also the Director of the UST Center for Writing.
 She teaches first year courses in writing and literature as well as writing theory and practice to undergraduate and graduate students.
 She’s interested in service learning, writing across the curriculum, and issues of assessment.

 Erika ScheurerDirector, Writing Across the Curriculum Program / Associate Professor of English